ct-js/docs.ctjs.rocks/docs/modding-structure.md

 * `index.js` usually represents the main code of your module, and is bundled with all the remaining code of compiled game.
 A rule of thumb is to pack all your dependencies in one file.
 If your dependency is an another ct module, you can list this module as such in `module.json`.
 (See below for examples.)
 This file supports [templating](modding-events-and-injections.html#templating).

-* `README.md` is a markdown file with general info, examples, special notes, etc. It is showed on the 'Info' tab in ct.IDE's modules section.
+* `README.md` is a markdown file with general info, examples, special notes, etc. If present, it makes the module's header clickable in the panel with all the modules' docs.

-* `DOCS.md` is shown on the 'Documentation' tab in ct.IDE's modules section and is a markdown file too.

 * `CHANGELOG.md` should contain a history of changes, if any.